-The following digital identity management steps will enable organizations of all sizes across all verticals to rise to the challenge of securing identities and effectively gain and retain trust in the core digital identity categories.
+The following digital identity management steps will enable organizations of all sizes across all verticals to rise to the challenge of ensuring digital identity security and effectively gain and retain trust in the three core digital identity categories.

 Enterprise IAM has evolved from the standard username-password combination to periodic reverification of challenge questions to advanced biometrics, such as facial recognition.

 The hygiene and integrity of each of these authentication methods need to be maintained -- for instance:

 - Mandatory time-based password changes must be enforced.

 - Multifactor authentication should be mandatory.

 - Biometrics, which involve authentication of both measurement of physical characteristics -- e.g., fingerprint, iris, facial characteristics -- and behavioral characteristics -- e.g., typing cadence -- need to be routinely updated to consider changes in physical and behavioral changes.